gocanto/go-maps/README.md

 ## 🚀 Getting Started

-Follow these steps to get a local copy up and running.
+You can follow these steps to get a local copy up and running.

 ### Prerequisites